scijs/phase-align/README.md

 phase-align
 ===========
-Aligns two images up to a translation such that the sum of squared differences between them is minimized.
+Aligns two [ndarrays](https://github.com/mikolalysenko/ndarray) up to a translation such that the sum of squared differences between them is minimized.
 This can be used as a quick preprocess for other more detailed alignment algorithms.

 ## Example